maths/moodle-qtype_stack/doc/en/Authoring/Question_note.md

 	\[ \frac{d}{d@v@}@p@ = @diff(p,v)@ \]

 This is very helpful, particularly when students ask about the version they were given.
 The teacher only need look at the question note to get both the question, and answer.

+The question note is used when [deploying](Deploying.md) question variants.